-Based on a strong buyer demand and a historically low level of available properties on the market, Rightmove predicts that this is going to continue pushing property prices up in 2022, rising by 5% over the next year.
+Are the house prices continuing to rise in 2022?Based on a strong buyer demand and a historically low level of available properties on the market, Rightmove predicts that this is going to continue pushing property prices up in 2022, rising by 5% over the next year.
 Although the market is not going to be as frenzied as 2021 and we are starting to see signs of a return to traditional norms, there are still record numbers of homebuyers looking right now, so the competition for property is at near-record highs.

 Don’t move, improveHomeowners move for a variety of different reasons, one of the most common being that they need more space or features than their current property can provide.
 The individuals in this category face a dilemma over whether they’d be better off moving or improving their existing home.
 Despite there being pros and cons for both options, no new property is likely to tick every box.
 Finding a new home can be highly stressful for everyone involved, but by deciding to improve your existing house, which is already considered your family home, will allow you to make the most difference to your family with informed decisions about how you want to live there; as well as some additional value for your property.
 Moving might not be the best choice for everyone.
 Combined with the current uncertainty surrounding UK property markets and the ever-increasing costs of selling and purchasing a new home, it’s why so many households are choosing not to move, but improve.

 Benefits of home renovationsWhy exactly are home renovations so popular?

-Saves the cost of moving
+- Saves the cost of moving

-Add value to your property
+- Add value to your property

 - Lowering energy costs